kserve/modelmesh-serving/docs/production-use/scaling.md

 ### Scale to Zero

-If a given `ServingRuntime` has no `Predictors` that it supports, the `Deployment` for that runtime can safely be scaled to 0 replicas to save on resources.
+If a given `ServingRuntime` has no `InferenceServices` that it supports, the `Deployment` for that runtime can safely be scaled to 0 replicas to save on resources.
 By enabling `ScaleToZero` in the configuration, ModelMesh Serving will perform this scaling automatically.
-If a `Predictor` is later added that requires the runtime, it will be scaled back up.
+If an `InferenceService` is later added that requires the runtime, it will be scaled back up.

-To prevent unnecessary churn, the `ScaleToZero` behavior has a grace period that delays scaling down after the last `Predictor` required by the runtime is deleted.
-If a new `Predictor` is created in that window there will be no change to the scale.
+To prevent unnecessary churn, the `ScaleToZero` behavior has a grace period that delays scaling down after the last `InferenceService` required by the runtime is deleted.
+If a new `InferenceService` is created in that window there will be no change to the scale.